lillallol/temp/README.md

 <details>
 <summary>You will not know where the types are.</summary>

-There is a common misconception that if you gather all the types in a few files then it will be difficult to find them.
-If you know where their implementation is, then you can use the go to definition feature of your IDE that will get you to your type.
+If you know where the implementation of the type is, then you can use the go to type definition feature of your IDE.
 </details>

 <details>
 <summary>The code will not be readable.</summary>

 The code will be more readable since it will be closer to JavaScript code due to separation of intend and implementation leading to minimal syntax reservation.
+If you want to see the type of something, then you can just hover over it and the IDE will shows its type.
 </details>

 ***